toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 ## Target support

-Toucan now allows developers to create build targets.
-This simplifies the process of generating multiple variants of the same site by leveraging targets. you can specify custom targets via the `toucan.yml` file in your site's root directory:
+Toucan now allows you to create separate build targets, making it much easier to generate different versions of your site.
+You can define these custom targets in the `toucan.yml` file located in your site’s root directory.:

 ```yaml
 targets: